proglang/jgs/DynamicAnalyzer/readme.md

 o.f = 5				// IllegalFlowException cause by NSU
 ```
 Note that the level of `o.f` is the join of Level(o) and Level(f).

+## Soot overview
+At its heart, soot is a compiler: It takes an input (mostly Java Source Code) and returns bytecode
+or intermediate representation (Jimple).
+Let's consider the process of compiling java source code to
+jimple intermediate representation: Every piece of java code has its counterpart in Soot:

+Java 		| Soot
+-----		|-----
+method body | `body` class (JimpleBody)